 - There is no such thing as an excused absence.
 In extraordinary circumstances, as in cases of valid and urgent medical or personal emergency, a modification of this policy, at the discretion of the instructor, may be possible.

 - If a student is able to identify, in advance, a particular day that they shall be unable to attend a class, and if the student emails the instructor at least one week in advance of the day they shall be absent, a modification of this will take effect.

 - All students are expected to be familiar with the IT Dept. classroom policies and SMCC policies as

 published in the SMCC Student Handbook and posted

 - Students, when sending an email to the instructor, must use an email client that displays their real name in the “From” field.
-All emails to the instructor that are related to this course must be sent to firstname.lastname@example.org.
+All emails to the instructor that are related to this course should be sent to email@example.com or firstname.lastname@example.org.

 - Computer monitors at the workstations must be turned off during the

 - Cell phones should be put in silent / vibrate mode and must never be

 used for any purpose during any lectures or task / lab assignments.

 - The use of a laptop, netbook, or tablet as a note taking device is permitted during lectures, according to the following parameters: